zzhangjii/learning-library/workshops/goldengate/Demo_Cloud.md

 ### **STEP 1**: Login to your Oracle Cloud account and Review Services

-- Open a browser and go to the following URL:
+- Open a Browser and log into [cloud.oracle.com](cloud.oracle.com):

 	https://cloud.oracle.com